 For all new investments, assets are "screened" at bid stage from a review of vendor due diligence, where available, and publicly available environmental information.
 Once under offer, comprehensive and thorough due diligence is completed utilising a standardised scope of works and approved panel of independent specialist consultants.
 As part of the due diligence review, the likelihood of occurrence of sustainability risks is analysed.
-This includes a scorecard assessment highlighting the strengths and weaknesses of an asset from an sustainability perspective.
+This includes a scorecard assessment highlighting the strengths and weaknesses of an asset from a sustainability perspective.
 The relevant risks are broadly divided into the three categories of environmental, social and governance/resilience.
 The ESG scorecard calculates environment, social and governance/resilience into "below average", "average" and "above average" and requires commentary on notable risks.
-The ESG score, whilst formulated by the AIFM and using internal analysis, also relies on third-party data sources including Moody's ESG Solutions Climate on Demand risk analytics and GRESB.
+The ESG score, whilst formulated by the AIFM and using internal analysis, also relies on third-party data sources including physical climate risk analytics.